cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-hetzner.md

 Hetzner doesn't natively support Ubuntu 14.04, so only versions 16.04 and 18.04 are deployable through Cloud 66.

+## Cloud 66 tag propagation

+Hetzner supports the propagation of (some) component tags from Cloud 66.
+This means that if you tag your servers in Cloud 66, those tags will be added to the corresponding servers on your Hetzner account (after some transformations).

+For more details on how this works please read our full guide on the [propagation of tags to cloud providers](/{{page.collection}}/how-to-guides/deployment/tagging-components.html#propagation-of-tags-to-cloud-providers).

 <!--
 #### Note
 <div class="notice notice-warning"><p>